luiscberrocal/django-test-tools/README.rst

 Create a release using git-flow

 Update setup.py.
-Make sure the versions in **install_requies** matches the contente of the requirements.txt file.
+Make sure the versions in **install_requies** matches the content of the requirements.txt file.

 Run bumpversion